AmatulBaasitAyomikun/-Healthcare-Business-Intelligence-Capstone/README.md

 ### What I Learned

 **On data engineering:**
-- Foreign key dependency order matters when creating tables — always create parent tables before child tables
+- Foreign key dependency order matters when creating tables, i learnt to always create parent tables before child tables
 - Tableau's Relationships model (vs. Joins) prevents row duplication when connecting one-to-many tables like `procedures`
 - Window functions (`LEAD()`) are more elegant and performant than self-joins for sequential event analysis

 **On Tableau:**
 - Data source filters applied to "All Using This Data Source" provide a clean, consistent filter across all sheets without manual repetition
-- Continuous date axes can collapse years — a calculated string field (`Month Year Label`) paired with a numeric sort field (`Month Sort`) solves this reliably
+- Continuous date axes can collapse years,  a calculated string field (`Month Year Label`) paired with a numeric sort field (`Month Sort`) solves this reliably
-- `financial_summary` fields weren't appearing in Measure Values because they live in a secondary table — dragging them directly from the Data pane was the workaround
+- `financial_summary` fields weren't appearing in Measure Values because they live in a secondary table, dragging them directly from the Data pane was the workaround
 - Diverging colour palettes centred at the benchmark value (e.g., 4.9 days for ALOS) are more informative than single-colour encoding

 **On analysis:**
-- The hospital average ALOS (4.9 days) and per-department average ALOS are different things — the overall average is weighted by volume, not a simple mean of department averages
+- The hospital average ALOS (4.9 days) and per-department average ALOS are different things, the overall average is weighted by volume, not a simple mean of department averages
-- Readmission rate concentration matters as much as the overall rate — a 6.87% overall rate masked a 24.76% rate for a single diagnosis
+- Readmission rate concentration matters as much as the overall rate, a 6.87% overall rate masked a 24.76% rate for a single diagnosis
-- Absence of readmissions (Drug Abuse: 0%) is not necessarily good news — it may reflect disconnection from community care rather than successful treatment
+- Absence of readmissions (Drug Abuse: 0%) is not necessarily good news, it may reflect disconnection from community care rather than successful treatment

 ### Design Decisions

-- **Direct table connections over Custom SQL** for most charts — keeps the workbook maintainable and avoids Tableau's unrelated-tables join errors
+- **Direct table connections over Custom SQL** for most charts - keeps the workbook maintainable and avoids Tableau's unrelated-tables join errors
 - **SQL views only for readmission** — the self-referential logic required for readmission detection genuinely cannot be replicated in Tableau's data source pane
 - **Hardcoded date filter** over relative date filter — more predictable behaviour with historical datasets
 - **Insight-driven chart titles** over generic labels — e.g., "Internal Medicine Exceeds the Hospital Average ALOS of 4.9 Days" instead of "Department ALOS"